EncycloFusion/encyclofusion.github.io/wiki/index.md

         url: "/clickjam/"
 ---

 EncycloFusion is a Wiki all about [Clickteam]!
-We have information about Clickteam products both new and old, [extensions], facts, community resources and documentation!
+We have information about Clickteam products both new and old, [extensions](GET), facts, community resources and documentation!

 [Clickteam]: /clickteam
 [Extensions]: /extensions